-Notes to Financial Highlights Short Duration Bond Portfolio
+Notes to Financial Highlights Mid Cap Growth Portfolio

-- @ Calculated based on the average number of shares outstanding during each fiscal period. - Total return based on per share NAV reflects the effects of changes in NAV on the performance of the Fund during each fiscal period.
+@ Calculated based on the average number of shares outstanding during each fiscal period.

+† Total return based on per share NAV reflects the effects of changes in NAV on the performance of the Fund during each fiscal period.
 Returns assume income dividends and other distributions, if any, were reinvested.
 Results represent past performance and do not indicate future results.
 Current returns may be lower or higher than the performance data quoted.
 Investment returns and principal will fluctuate and shares, when redeemed, may be worth more or less than original cost.
-The total return information shown does not reflect charges and other expenses that apply to the separate accounts or the related insurance policies or other qualified pension or retirement plans, and the inclusion of these charges and other expenses would reduce the total return for all fiscal periods shown. - ^ The class action proceeds received in 2019 and 2017 had no impact on the Fund's total return for the years ended December 31, 2019 and 2017, respectively.
-Had the Fund not received class action proceeds in 2018 and 2016, total return based on per share NAV for the years ended December 31, 2018 and December 31, 2016, would have been:
+Total return would have been lower if Management had not reimbursed and/or waived certain expenses.
+The total return information shown does not reflect charges and other expenses that apply to the separate accounts or the related insurance policies or other qualified pension or retirement plans, and the inclusion of these charges and other expenses would reduce the total return for all fiscal periods shown.

+^ The class action proceeds received in 2019, 2018 and, 2017 had no impact on the Fund's total return for the years ended December 31, 2019, 2018 and 2017, respectively.
+Had the Fund not received class action proceeds in 2016, total return based on per share NAV for the year ended December 31, 2016 would have been:

+Year Ended

-Year Ended December 31,
+December 31,

-2018 2016
+2016

-Class I 0.92% 0.64%
+Class I 4.35%

+Class S 4.11%

-- ‡ In May 2016, the Fund's custodian, State Street, announced that it had identified inconsistencies in the way in which the Fund was invoiced for categories of expenses, particularly those deemed "out-of-pocket" costs, from 1998 through November 2015, and refunded to the Fund certain expenses, plus interest, determined to be payable to the Fund for the period in question.
+- In May 2016, the Fund's custodian, State Street, announced that it had identified inconsistencies in the way in which the Fund was invoiced for categories of expenses, particularly those deemed "out-of-pocket" costs, from 1998 through November 2015, and refunded to the Fund certain expenses, plus interest, determined to be payable to the Fund for the period in question.
 These amounts were refunded to the Fund by State Street during the year ended December 31, 2017.
-These amounts had no impact on the Fund's total return for the year ended December 31, 2017. - # Represents the annualized ratios of net expenses to average daily net assets if Management had not reimbursed certain expenses and/or waived a portion of the investment management fee and/or if the Fund had not received refunds, plus interest, from State Street noted in ‡ above for custodian out-of-pocket expenses previously paid during the year ended December 31, 2017.
-Management did not reimburse or waive fees during the fiscal periods shown. - B The custodian expenses refund noted in ‡ above is non-recurring and is included in these ratios.
+These amounts had' no impact on Class S's total return for the year ended December 31, 2017.
+Had the Fund not received the custodian expenses refund, the total return based on per share NAV for the year ended December 31, 2017 for Class I would have been 24.93%. - # Represents the annualized ratios of net expenses to average daily net assets if Management had not reimbursed certain expenses and/or waived a portion of the investment management fee and/or if the Fund had not received refunds, plus interest, from State Street noted in ‡ above for custodian out-of-pocket expenses previously paid during the year ended December 31, 2017.
+Management did not reimburse or waive fees during the fiscal periods shown for Class I. Management did not reimburse or waive fees during fiscal period ended December 31, 2016 for Class S. - ß The custodian expenses refund noted in ‡ above is non-recurring and is included in these ratios.
 Had the Fund not received the refund, the annualized ratio of net expenses to average net assets and the annualized ratio of net investment income/(loss) to average net assets would have been:

 Ratio of Net

 Ratio of Net Investment

 Expenses to Income/(Loss)

-Average Net to Average
+Average to Average

-Assets Net Assets
+Net Assets Net Assets

 Year Ended Year Ended

 December 31, 2017 December 31, 2017

-0.85% 0.92%

-Class I 0.85% 0.92%
+Class I 0.94% (0.29)%

+Class S 1.18% (0.53)%